Union blockade

 The Union blockade in the American Civil War was a naval strategy by the United States to prevent the Confederacy from trading.

 The blockade was proclaimed by President Abraham Lincoln in April 1861, and required the monitoring of 3500 mi of Atlantic and Gulf coastline, including 12 major ports, notably New Orleans and Mobile.
 Those blockade runners fast enough to evade the Union Navy could carry only a small fraction of the supplies needed.
-They were operated largely by British citizens, making use of neutral ports such as Havana, Nassau and Bermuda.
+They were operated largely by British and French citizens, making use of neutral ports such as Havana, Nassau and Bermuda.
 The Union commissioned around 500 ships, which destroyed or captured about 1,500 blockade runners over the course of the war.

+The blockade was successful in blocking 95% of cotton exports from the South compared to pre-war levels, devaluing its currency and severely damaging its economy.
+However, it was less successful in preventing war material from being smuggled into the South.
+Throughout the conflict, at least 600,000 arms (mostly British Pattern 1853 Enfield rifles) were smuggled by blockade runners to the Confederacy, 330,000 of them into the Gulf ports.
+Historians have estimated that supplies brought to the Confederacy via blockade runners that made it past the Union blockade lengthened the duration of the conflict by up to two years.